-Restoring the Truckee River
+Truckee River Restoration

-The Nature Conservancy took on the task of bringing back the Truckee River—for people and for nature.
-To see the beauty of the restored areas yourself, be sure to visit the McCarran Ranch Preserve.
+The Nature Conservancy took on the task of bringing back the Truckee River—for nature and for people—and all the hard work is paying off.
+To see the beauty of the restored areas yourself, be sure to visit the McCarran Ranch Preserve for hiking, fishing, wildlife viewing and more.
+If you're looking for things to do or parks and natural areas to visit near Reno, McCarran Ranch Preserve is a must-see!
 Click here for details>>

 The restoration work is not just good for the plants and animals that rely on the Truckee.
 It provides amazing benefits to the people who use the river as well, including:

-Our partners include:
+Our partners on the Lower Truckee Restoration Project include:

-City of Reno, City of Sparks, National Fish and Wildlife Foundation, Nevada Department of Wildlife, Nevada Division of Environmental Protection, Nevada Division of State Lands, Nevada Division of Water Resources, Pyramid Lake Paiute Tribe, Regional Water Planning Commission, Senator Harry Reid, Storey County, Truckee Meadows Flood Management Project, Washoe County, United States Army Corps of Engineers, United States Bureau of Land Management, United States Bureau of Reclamation, United States Fish and Wildlife Service.
+City of Reno, City of Sparks, National Fish and Wildlife Foundation, Nevada Department of Wildlife, Nevada Division of Environmental Protection, Nevada Division of State Lands, Nevada Division of Water Resources, Pyramid Lake Paiute Tribe, Regional Water Planning Commission, Senator Harry Reid, Storey County, Truckee Meadows Flood Management Project, NV Energy, Washoe County, United States Army Corps of Engineers, United States Bureau of Land Management, United States Bureau of Reclamation, United States Fish and Wildlife Service.